 Healthy Drinks You Should Not Consume While Pregnant

-Now, let’s take a look at the beverages to avoid while you’re pregnant.
+Now, let’s take a look at the beverages to avoid while pregnant.
 Some of these drinks are unhealthy for everyone, while some contain specific ingredients that may be harmful to your developing baby.

 1. Unfiltered water

-Whenever possible, avoid the water than comes straight from the tap.
+Whenever possible, avoid the water that comes straight from the tap.
 While supply companies do their best to treat the water supply, there is always the chance that continents and chemicals find their way into the stream coming from your tap.
 Invest in a water filter jug to reduce the risk of consuming any harmful elements while you’re hydrating.